-Andrew Corbett, Associate Professor of Entrepreneurship at Babson College, has been appointed Director of The John E. and Alice L. Butler Venture Accelerator, an entrepreneurial learning program that supports and advances student businesses.
+Andrew Corbett, Associate Professor of Entrepreneurship at Babson College, has been appointed Director of The John E. and Alice L. Butler Launch Pad, an entrepreneurial learning program that supports and advances student businesses.

 Said Corbett, “I’m so pleased to have this opportunity to work with my colleagues to assist our students and alums in their entrepreneurial ventures.
-The accelerator is an integral part of the Babson entrepreneurial ecosystem.
-Through practical, hands-on workshops, mentoring, workspace and other resources, the accelerator complements classroom experience with practical learning that moves ventures forward.”
+The program is an integral part of the Babson entrepreneurial ecosystem.
+Through practical, hands-on workshops, mentoring, workspace and other resources, the program complements classroom experience with practical learning that moves ventures forward.”

 Corbett was the MBA Director and Associate Professor at the Lally School of Management & Technology at Rensselaer Polytechnic Institute in Troy, NY.
 He has also taught at the University of Colorado and Bentley College.
 Professor Corbett is also currently a General Editor for the Journal of Management Studies.
 Prior to working in academia he spent over a decade in marketing and strategic management positions within the media and publishing industry.
 Professor Corbett’s research examines behavioral aspects of the entrepreneurial process and the role of individuals within strategic renewal and innovations efforts within organizations.
 His research has appeared in scholarly outlets including Harvard Business Review; the Journal of Management Studies, the Journal of Business Venturing; Entrepreneurship: Theory & Practice; Family Business Review; the Journal of Small Business Management; International Journal of Entrepreneurship & Small Business; and others.